subratamondal1/subratamondal1/README.md

 ---

 ### 🟢 Status
-**Open to Senior / Founding AI Engineer roles.** Most recently the Founding AI Engineer / Systems Architect at **Smart AI Technology Solutions (LawWorld)** (Aug 2024 - Jun 2026).
+**Open to Founding / Senior AI Engineer roles.** Most recently the Founding AI Engineer at **Smart AI Technology Solutions (LawWorld)** (Aug 2024 - Jun 2026), where I served as the sole AI and backend engineer, shipping 5 production backends and a 170K-document legal RAG system serving 2,000+ users.

 ---

 ### 🧠 The Engineering Philosophy
-I specialize in **primitive-level orchestration**.
-My work focuses on abandoning opaque multi-agent frameworks in favor of raw async Python, LiteLLM, and durable execution to enforce highly deterministic, transparent, and scalable ReAct loops with bounded iterations and strict schema validations.
+I do not build fragile AI wrappers using high-level frameworks like LangChain or LangGraph.
+I specialize in **primitive-level orchestration**, engineering the entire hyperscale stack from the ground up—from global edge routing and TCP optimization down to custom LLM orchestration and Pydantic-enforced structured outputs.

 > *"Frameworks obscure the cost ledger; primitives expose it."*

+My work focuses on abandoning opaque multi-agent frameworks in favor of raw async Python, LiteLLM, and durable execution to enforce highly deterministic, transparent, and scalable ReAct loops with bounded iterations.

 ---

-### 🚀 Open-Source Architecture
+### 🚀 Production & Open-Source Architecture

 #### 1. [Bare Agent](https://github.com/subratamondal1/bare-agent) | Framework-Free Multi-Agent Runtime
-Published a zero-lock-in agent runtime to PyPI built on exactly 8 core primitives and zero dependencies.
-Designed for executing deterministic multi-agent chains with complete state transparency.
-Features a Next.js drag-and-drop studio that compiles visual node graphs directly into raw, high-performance async Python code (optimized for local Ollama execution at $0).
+A zero-lock-in agent runtime published to PyPI, built on exactly 8 core primitives and zero dependencies.
+At LawWorld, I replaced a production LangGraph orchestration layer with this custom 8-primitive runtime, **cutting prompt token overhead by 27%** and eliminating schema drift entirely.
+Features a Next.js drag-and-drop studio that compiles visual node graphs directly into raw, high-performance async Python code.

 #### 2. [Argus](https://github.com/subratamondal1/argus) | Multi-Agent Deep-Research Engine
 A framework-free ReAct orchestration swarm built on Python, LiteLLM, PostgreSQL (pgvector), FastAPI, Kubernetes (KEDA), and DBOS.
-*   **Cognitive Routing:** Dynamically routes extraction tasks to fast models (Llama 3/Flash) and reserves frontier models (Claude 3.5 Sonnet) strictly for synthesis, yielding $0.149/turn unit economics.
+*   **Cognitive Routing:** Dynamically routes extraction tasks to fast models (Llama 3/Flash) and reserves frontier models (Claude 3.5 Sonnet) strictly for synthesis, yielding **$0.149/turn unit economics**.
-*   **Reliability:** Cohen's Kappa-calibrated LLM-as-a-judge eval gates over a golden dataset.
+*   **Reliability:** Gates deployments on a strict **Cohen's Kappa >= 0.90** threshold against a human-labeled golden dataset.
 *   **Durable State:** DBOS execution for crash-resumable state recovery on long-running research loops.
 *   **Scale:** KEDA scale-from-zero searcher pods on an ARQ Redis queue.

 #### 3. [Agents Eval Framework](https://github.com/subratamondal1/agents-eval-framework) | Autonomous Prompt Optimization
-An automated prompt-calibration CI/CD suite built on DSPy and GEPA loops to enforce strict agreement thresholds prior to model regressions.
+An automated prompt-calibration CI/CD suite built on DSPy and GEPA loops.
+Iterated a DSPy voice-agent benchmark from a Cohen's Kappa of 0.12 to 0.9261 across 5 architecture versions.

 ---